-1. Support efforts to place a moratorium on fracking and all related legislative bills.

-2. Support efforts to aggressively protect water quality from contamination in watersheds and groundwater basins.

-3. Support efforts to amend the Clean Water Act consistent with our mission.

-4. Support efforts to address all Delta stressors, including toxics, invasive species and in-Delta and upstream diversions.

-5. Oppose weakening the State Water Resource Control Board's anti-degradation policy.

-6. Support legislative efforts and regional initiatives that would provide research funding into understanding and addressing issues around Constituents of Emerging Concern (CECs) in the water supply.
+- 1. Support efforts to place a moratorium on fracking and all related legislative bills. - 2.
+Support efforts to aggressively protect water quality from contamination in watersheds and groundwater basins. - 3.
+Support efforts to amend the Clean Water Act consistent with our mission. - 4.
+Support efforts to address all Delta stressors, including toxics, invasive species and in-Delta and upstream diversions. - 5.
+Oppose weakening the State Water Resources Control Board's anti-degradation policy. - 6.
+Support legislative efforts and regional initiatives that would provide research funding into understanding and addressing issues around Constituents of Emerging Concern (CECs) in the water supply.

-7. Support funding for the characterization, monitoring, and treatment of per- and polyfluoroalkyl substances (PFAS).

-Where a source of contamination can easily be identified, support the "polluter pays" principle.
+- 7. Support funding for the characterization, monitoring, and treatment of per- and polyfluoroalkyl substances (PFAS).
+Where a source of contamination can easily be identified, support the "polluter pays" principle. - 8.
+Support the use and proper funding of existing sciencebased processes to regulate drinking water contaminants and discourage legislation seeking to regulate contaminants outside science-based processes.
+In cases where legislation is enacted, support efforts to require reasonable compliance periods for regulations imposed by the legislation.